eliotcochrane/eliotcochrane.github.io/_posts/2024-07-08-kurikoma-golf-club.md

 #### Tee Grounds

 As this is a fairly flat course, the tees were mostly in a straight line toward the hole or dogleg on the appropriate holes.
 Only Hole 7 on the West routing was out of place for the forward tees.
 While Hole 7 on the West did have water in front of the tees for the regular and back, the front tees were on the other side of the water, immediately looking up a steep slope.
-While the distance may be appropriate, the steep slope may prove troublesome.
-But on the following Hole 8 on the West routing, the front tees were the only ones to clearly see the pin position on the left.
+While the distance may be appropriate, the steep slope may prove troublesome to a segment of golfers which already have a lack of height problem.
+But on the following Hole 8 on the West routing, the front tees were the only position to clearly see a pin position on the left from the tee ground.

 ![Hole 6 of East Course at Kurikoma Golf Club](/assets/img/KurikomaGC-7.jpeg) *Photo: View from tee ground of Hole 6 of East Course at Kurikoma Golf Club.*